RGS-history-magazine/.github/profile/README.md

 **Hello!**

 This is the official github organisation for the RGS history magazine.
-This will be primarily use for managing the text in the first part of the creation of a new issue.
-Not yet authorised
+This will pretty much only be used as a archive for the different issues.

 <!--